rhomobile/rhomobile-docs/docs/en/5.0.30/guide/barcode.md

 	end

 ### Dedicated Hardware Trigger
-On Motorola Solutions devices there is a dedicated hardware button that is used as a `scanner trigger`.
+On Zebra Technologies devices there is a dedicated hardware button that is used as a `scanner trigger`.
 In order to use this feature, you would use [Barcode.enable()](../api/barcode#menable).
 This will enable the scanner trigger for accepting barcodes.
 Like with the `take` method, we could optionally pass in a set of properties to use, but must always provide a callback for handling the result.

 The `Barcode.enable()` returns a different set of callback parameters: